eigenholser/jpeg_rename/README.rst

 The map file contains a tab delimited current filename to new filename mapping on each row.
 Create any filename you like.
 It must live with the photos to be renamed.
 If ``--mapfile`` is specified, image metadata will not be used.
+Filename extensions must not be used in the mapfile.

 Run Tests